-Our International Value team, led by N. David Samra manages two investment strategies: International Value and International Explorer (formerly known as International Small Cap Value).
-N. David Samra serves as lead portfolio manager of the International Value strategy and managing director of the International Explorer strategy.
-Ian P. McGonigle serves as co-portfolio manager of the International Value strategy.
+Our International Value team, led by N. David Samra, manages two investment strategies: International Value and International Explorer.
+Mr. Samra serves as lead portfolio manager of the International Value strategy and managing director of the International Explorer strategy.
+Ian P. McGonigle serves as co-portfolio manager of the International Value strategy and Benjamin L. Herrick serves as associate portfolio manager.
 Beini Zhou and Anand Vasagiri serve as co-portfolio managers of the International Explorer strategy.